More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

 \subsubsection{Planetary Boundaries Normalization}

-This section presents the LCIA results of training BLOOM and GPT-4 normalized to the PBs per capita.
-This normalization translates complex LCA results into an intuitive framework that communicates environmental significance in the equivalence of the global ecological limits at the scale of one human inhabitant of the earth, making the results more accessible to policymakers and stakeholders outside the LCA community.
+Normalizing the LCIA results of training BLOOM and GPT-4 to the planetary boundaries (PBs) per capita translates the complex LCA results into an intuitive framework that communicates environmental significance in the equivalence of the global ecological limits at the scale of one human inhabitant of the earth.
+This makes the results more accessible to policymakers and stakeholders outside the LCA community.
 To contextualize the LCA results within this framework, impacts are normalized to the PB-aware reference situation as provided by \cite{sala2018_PB_LC_development} for the year 2023 (world population of 8.01 billion \cite{WorldBank2023Pop}) corresponding to the year in which GPT-4 was trained\footnote{Although BLOOM was trained in 2022, adjusting the normalization to the 2022 world population would alter the results by less than 1\%.
 Consequently, the same normalization procedure is employed for both models.}.\\

 The resulting normalized metric expresses the environmental impacts of training an AI model in the equivalence of the annual `environmental budget' per capita across 15 environmental impact categories\footnote{The land use impacts are not presented, as no PB normalization factor has been developed for this LCA impact category.}.\\ Training GPT-4 in Iowa is equivalent to the climate change PB budget of 11,522 inhabitants on the planet and 3,943 for the fossil resource use (see Figure \ref{fig:PB_LCA}).
 Those environmental impacts are primarily attributed to the carbon-intensive Iowa (US) electricity grid, which relies predominantly on fossil fuels for electricity generation.
 Additionally, the particulate matter impact (2,884), is also primarily attributed to the Iowa electricity grid, while ecotoxicity, freshwater (1,421) stems from both the electricity grid and manufacturing processes.
 The toxicity impacts, including human toxicity, cancer (708) and ADPe (678), reflect the complex chemical processes involved in advanced semiconductor chip manufacturing.
 These non-climate impacts stem primarily from the manufacturing phase of the computational hardware required for training, highlighting how the material intensity of AI hardware contributes significantly to environmental burdens beyond carbon emissions.
 In total, training GPT-4 is higher than the PB-aware budget of one inhabitant of the world in all impact categories.\\ Training BLOOM in France is comparable to the fossil resource use budget of nearly 200 inhabitants on earth.
 The fossil resource impact, despite France's low-carbon nuclear electricity grid, can be explained by two factors: the classification of uranium as a fossil fuel resource within this impact category, and the lower thermal efficiency of nuclear power plants compared to modern fossil fuel plants, which requires greater fuel input (uranium) per unit of electricity generated.
 Additionally, training BLOOM is nearly equivalent to the annual particulate matter budget of 100 inhabitants and is comparable to the annual climate change budget of 53 inhabitants (see Figure \ref{fig:PB_LCA}).
 11 of 15 impact categories are above the annual PB-aware budget of 100 people.\\